 Acknowledgments: All contributors who do not meet the criteria for authorship should be listed in an ‘Acknowledgements’ section.
 Examples of those who might be acknowledged include a person who provided purely technical help or writing assistance or a department chair who provided only general support.

-Disclosure of Funding Sources: IJCD authors must declare what support they received to carry out their research.
+Disclosure of Funding Sources: IJSC authors must declare what support they received to carry out their research.
 Declaring funding sources acknowledges funders’ contributions, fulfills funding requirements, and promotes greater transparency in the research process.

 Duties and Responsibilities of Editors

 - The journal editors should have the full authority to reject/accept a manuscript.

 - The journal editors should maintain the confidentiality of submitted manuscripts under review or until they are published.

 - The Editor-in-Chief should decide on submitted manuscripts, whether to be published or not, with other editors and reviewers.